 Moving and Removing

-The small two-bedroom house had been moved once before, in 2001, when it was relocated to S Jackson Street, a few blocks from its original address.
+The two-bedroom house, about 900 square feet, had been moved once before, in 2001, when it was relocated from 2603 S Washington Street to 2010 S Jackson Street, a few blocks from its original address.
 There a chain-link fence encircled it and the weeds grew.
 It became a destination for vagabonds and drug addicts.
 The City of Seattle threatened to demolish the structure unless it could be moved to a suitable location.